 Perched right on The Strip, next to the Bellagio and across from Paris, The Cosmopolitan is in the middle of the action.
 Even though everything is Vegas-huge, because the public areas are spread over three floors, there’s still an intimate feel as you walk through.

 My room, a Terrace Studio with a view of the Bellagio fountains, was 620 square feet with an additional private terrace—more than enough room for a weekend stay.
-Rates start $150 per night, and vary depending on time of year and type of room.
+Rates start $150 per night, and vary depending on time of year and type of room (but top $200 when you add on the mandatory second charge–the dreaded resort fee).

 Aside from gambling in the casino, there’s more than enough to do at The Cosmopolitan, from hitting the Sahra Spa & Hammam, relaxing at any of the three pools (I lounged beside the Boulevard Pool), partying at the Marquee Nightclub, or shopping.

 See more at the official website for The Cosmopolitan of Las Vegas.
+(Or now that it’s an Autograph Collection property, the Marriott site.)
 Check prices online at Priceline.
 No matter where you book, the rate you see is only the start: you’re going to get socked a second time for a sneaky “resort fee” that’s just an extra tax they pocket.
+It’s a hefty one too at $51 on top of your room rate for not much in return.